michhar/deeplearning-azureml-and-azure-functions/README.md

 <img src="images/arch_diagram.png" width="100%">

-# Getting Started
+# Getting started

 The instructions below are an example - it follows [this Azure Docs tutorial](https://docs.microsoft.com/en-us/azure/azure-functions/functions-create-first-function-python) which should be referenced as needed.

 The commands are listed here for quick reference (but if errors are encountered, check the docs link above for troubleshooting, as it may have updated).
-Note, the dev will still need to `pip install requirements.txt` inside the virtual environment to test locall).

-## Deploy Locally

 ### Prerequisites

-- Install Python 3.6+
+- Install Python 3.6
 - Install [Functions Core Tools](https://docs.microsoft.com/en-us/azure/azure-functions/functions-run-local#v2)
 - Install Docker
 - Note: If run on Windows, use Ubuntu WSL to run deploy script

+## Steps

-### Steps
+### Deploy locally

 #### Set up virtual environment